aghstrategies/com.aghstrategies.movesmanagement/README.md

 + Other type of Ask Made - Custom text field that needs to be created.
 + Ask Amount - Custom Money field that needs to be created

+For more information see the [test file for this feature](tests/movesManagementForm.feature)

 ## Tracking the date/time and status change of activities

 We will create a custom table in the database called `civicrm_activity_status_change` with columns for: